yashrajnayak/Issues2PDF/README.md

 2. Paste your GitHub Personal Access Token
 3. Click "Fetch Issues" to load the repository's issues
 4. Use the tabs to switch between open and closed issues
+5. Filter issues using the label selector:
+   - Click multiple labels to combine filters
+   - See label counts for current tab
+   - Clear all filters with one click
-5. Select issues using the checkboxes or use the "Download All Issues" button
+6. Select issues using the checkboxes or use the "Download All Issues" button
-6. Toggle "Hide metadata" to exclude issue metadata from the PDFs
+7. Toggle "Hide metadata" to exclude issue metadata from the PDFs
-7. Click the download buttons to generate PDFs
+8. Click the download buttons to generate PDFs

 ## Features in Detail